 Kevin J. Ashe

-Kevin J. Ashe is an attorney in Holland & Knight's Orange County office and a member of the firm's West Coast Land Use and Environmental Group.
+Kevin J. Ashe is an attorney in Holland & Knight's Newport Beach office and a member of the firm's West Coast Land Use and Environmental Group.
 Mr. Ashe's practice focuses on energy regulatory, environmental and land use law, with a particular emphasis on the permitting, development and disposition of traditional and renewable energy projects.

 Mr. Ashe counsels clients on issues arising under federal and California environmental law, including the California Environmental Quality Act (CEQA), National Environmental Policy Act (NEPA), Clean Water Act (CWA), Endangered Species Act (ESA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Coastal Zone Management Act (CZMA) and California Coastal Act.
 He has substantial experience performing environmental due diligence in connection with equity and asset purchases, mergers and financings involving energy, manufacturing and technology companies, as well as negotiating environmental transactional provisions.